 Investigators' qualifications.
-All PIs and graduate students for graduate research proposals must submit two-page CVs with no more than 15 pertinent publications.
-(This is not counted toward the 10-page narrative limit.)
+All PIs and graduate students for graduate research proposals must submit a CV no more than two pages, and with no more than 15 pertinent publications.
+CVs do not count toward the 10-page narrative limit.

 List of three potential reviewers.
 Please list the name, home institution, and email, of three potential reviewers who are competent in the field of study but with whom you have no known conflict of interest.
 They may or may not be the same reviewers sent in the intention to submit email.
 Reviewers do not need to be from Vermont.
-(This is not counted toward the 10-page narrative limit.)
+This list does not count towards the 10-page narrative limit.